How to Find a Contract Manufacturer in Vietnam

 • Alibaba is widely used but requires careful vetting

-• VietnamExport.gov.vn is an official B2B directory from VIETRADE
+• VietnamExport.gov.vn is an official export directory from VIETRADE, useful for finding registered factories

-• VietFactory, VietnamAZ, and VietnameseMade.com are B2B sourcing sites focused on Vietnam-based manufacturers
+• VietFactory and VietnameseMade.com are B2B sourcing sites focused on Vietnam-based manufacturers

 Trade shows

-• Vietnam Expo (also known as Vietnam International Trade Fair) is an annual event for international trade and business matchmaking
+• Vietnam Expo (Vietnam International Trade Fair) — annual event for international trade and business matchmaking

-• Metalex Vietnam is an annual event for machinery and industrial goods
+• Metalex Vietnam — annual event focused on machinery and industrial goods

 Local sourcing support